May Thirtieth Movement: Background

+The moral authority of western powers was increasingly challenged by the growth of radical nationalism in China and also by anti-imperialist sentiment at home in support of the Chinese.
+The new era of nationalism of the 1920s identified foreigners as the top cause for China's misfortunes, and after 1923, the First United Front began to prepare protest and unionizations of local workers in Shanghai.
+The foreigners saw two major threats: the external military campaign from Chiang Kai-shek's nationalist armies, and the internal armed rising led by communists backed by the Soviet Union after the recent Russian revolution.
+A 1923 declaration by A.O.
+Land, chairman of the Court of Directors of the Hongkong and Shanghai Bank, stated:

+"The doctrine that China must work out her own salvation has been tried and found wanting.
+It is…derided by most intelligent Chinese…We have reluctantly come to the conclusion that the time has come to give foreign interference a trial, not in any aggressive spirit, but with the firm and friendly determination to save the country from the chaotic conditions to which military mis-government and political demoralization have brought it."

 In the aftermath of the 1924 Second Zhili–Fengtian War, China found itself in the midst of one of the most destructive periods of turmoil since 1911.
 The war had involved every major urban area in China, and badly damaged the rural infrastructure.
 As a result of the conflict the Zhili-controlled government, backed by varied Euro-American business interests, was ousted from power by pro-Japanese warlord Zhang Zuolin, who installed a government led by the generally unpopular statesman Duan Qirui in November 1924.
 Though victorious, the war left Zhang's central government bankrupt and Duan exercised little authority outside Beijing.
 Authority in the north of the country was divided between Zhang and Feng Yuxiang, a Soviet Union-backed warlord, and public support for the northern militarists soon hit an all-time low, with southerners openly disparaging provincial governors as junfa (warlords).
 With his monarchist leanings and strong base in conservative Manchuria, Zhang represented the far right in Chinese politics and could claim few supporters.
-Meanwhile, the KMT (Nationalist) and CCP (Communist) parties, allied as the First United Front, were running a diplomatically unrecognized Soviet-backed administration in the southern province of Guangdong.
+Meanwhile, the KMT (Nationalist) and the Chinese Communist Party (CCP), allied as the First United Front, were running a diplomatically unrecognized Soviet-backed administration in the southern province of Guangdong.